5 steps to submit an application for subsidized housing

 Q&A for housing applicants

-I’d like information on affordable housing for seniors.
+I’d like information on affordable housing with services for seniors.

 You can obtain more information about our residences with services for seniors at: www.residencesenharmonie.qc.ca.

-How can I check the availability of family-sized affordable housing?
+How can I check the availability of affordable housing for families or people living alone?

 You can check our offer of affordable housing, which is updated regularly, on this website, in the Available housing section.
 You can also contact us by phone at 514-483-4118.